DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

 Firstly, the class needs to define the potential behaviors that might be observed in this scenario:
 ```
   def give_classifications(self = None) -> dict:
-    Class = {'Behavior_0': 0,
+    Class = {'<Behavior_0>': 0,
-             'Behavior_1': 1,
+             '<Behavior_1>': 1,
              ...
             }
     return Class
 ```
-Here, 'Behavior_i' are the string keys, which describe certain classifiable behaviors.
+Here, '<Behavior_i>' are the string keys, which describe certain classifiable behaviors.

-In some cases, it might be the case that none of the criteria (defined in a specific [dataset](https://github.com/julianschumann/General-Framework/tree/main/Framework/Data_sets)) are fulfilled to classify a number of trajectories into a certain behavior, we also need to define a default behavior for such cases:
+In some cases, it might be the case that none of the criteria to classify a number of trajectories into a certain behavior (defined in a specific [dataset](https://github.com/julianschumann/General-Framework/tree/main/Framework/Data_sets)) are fulfilled, for which we also need to define a default behavior <Behavior_default> for such cases:
 ```
   def give_default_classification(self = None) -> str:
-    return 'behavior_default'
+    return '<Behavior_default>'
 ```
 It is important to note here that the returned string needs to be one of the keys of the dictionary produced by self.give_classifications().